 Victims of Crime Act 2001 (SA) and regulations

-Non-government organisation providing a comprehensive range of service for victims of crime and their families including information, professional counselling, advocacy, assistance with preparation of Victim Impact Statement, court support, and support groups.
+Non-government organisation providing a comprehensive range of services for victims of crime and their families including information, professional counselling, advocacy, court support, and support groups.
 Interpreters are provided free of charge for speakers of community languages receiving direct support from the organisation.

 A wide range of information for victims of crime can be located on the website of the Commissioner for Victims' Rights (SA).
 Information can be accessed regarding the criminal legal process, victim impact statements, the Victim Register, compensation, and available support services.
 A comprehensive list of publications is also available.